Last Updated on January 4, 2021

 Are There Other Ways To Get Aldi Products Delivered to Your Home?

-In the United States, the short answer is yes.
+In the United States, the short answer is yes, but only for certain products.
 Aldi contracts with Instacart for home deliveries, so shoppers can buy things on Instacart and an Instacart shopper will deliver those groceries to a person’s home.

 There are a couple of catches, though.
 One, Instacart charges more for Aldi products and has fees on top of that, so you’ll pay significantly more than you would if you drove there yourself.
-Two, Instacart does not allow you to purchase ALDI Finds.
-In other words, while you can get your milk through Instacart, you’ll have to go get a pressure cooker yourself.
+Two, Instacart does not allow you to purchase Aldi Finds.
+However, some customers report that you can put in a request for your shopper to keep an eye out for specific Aldi Finds and add them to your order, but you have to know exactly what you want and it has to be currently in stock at Aldi.
+In other words, while you can get your milk through Instacart, you might still have to go get a pressure cooker yourself.